The $4 billion problem designers can’t shake

 But not all designers have the means, or the patience, to sic lawyers on a seemingly endless parade of copycats.
 And even those who do can’t unearth every knockoff.
 That’s where Be Original Americas provides a different kind of defense.

-Be Original at the border
+Be Original Americas at the border

 Each year, U.S. Customs and Border Protection seizes an estimated $1.5 billion of counterfeit goods at American ports.
 (That figure dipped slightly to $1.3 billion in 2020, as imports overall fell during the pandemic.)
 These goods predominantly originate in Hong Kong and China, and they include everything from watches to handbags to, yes, furniture.
 Knockoff mid-century modern furniture, in particular, has seen explosive growth over the past several years, with seizures worth $34 million between 2016 and 2020.
 The Eames lounge chair and ottoman (which have trademark protections) are counterfeited all the time.
 So too are Isamu Noguchi’s sculptural coffee table and Emeco’s aluminum Navy chair, which is said to be modeled off the rear of actress Betty Grable.
 After the goods are confiscated, they’re destroyed.